Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Optimizing the Input Database

-Of the databases smaller than $R$ that we encountered during these iterations, let $\hat{i}$ be the one with the highest $\InfGain$:
+For each iteration $\ell$ of dropping records, we randomly drop 5\% of the records from $i^\ell$ to obtain $i^{\ell+1}$.
+If this results in a less informative database, i.e., $\InfGain(i^{\ell+1}) < \InfGain(i^\ell)$, we are willing to retry up to 20 times in hopes of randomly finding an $i^{\ell+1}$ that is at least as informative as $i^\ell$; if we fail in all 20 tries, we keep the best of the 20 despite the decrease in $\InfGain$.
+Of the databases smaller than $R$ that we encountered during the $L$ iterations, let $\hat{i}$ be the one with the highest $\InfGain$:

-Since our procedure is randomized, we repeat it 3 times, and let $i^*$ be the $\hat{i}$ with the largest $\InfGain(\hat{i})$,\footnote{ We fail if $\InfGain(i^*) = 0$.
-For example, the SQL query \texttt{SELECT B FROM TABLE LIMIT 100} returns the first 100 values of column \texttt{B}.
-It cannot be distinguished from \texttt{SELECT B FROM TABLE} by any $i$ whose \texttt{TABLE} has $\leq 100$ records.} breaking ties as before in favor of smaller $\hat{i}$.
-Finally, we simplify $i^*$ by dropping tables and columns that were not mentioned by any of the top-16 SQL candidates (those in $p'$).
+Since our procedure is randomized, we repeat it 3 times, and let $i^*$ be the $\hat{i}$ with the largest $\InfGain(\hat{i})$, breaking ties as before in favor of smaller $\hat{i}$.
+Finally, we simplify $i^*$ by dropping tables and columns that were not mentioned by any SQL candidates in $p$.

-Our procedure of dropping records from a large informative database is heavily inspired by \citet{miao2019explaining}, which, given a database $i$ such that $s_{1} (i) \neq s_{2} (i)$, provably finds the smallest subset of records in $i$ such that $s_{1}$ and $s_{2}$ return different outputs.
+Our procedure of dropping records from a large informative database is heavily inspired by \citet{miao2019explaining}, which, given a database $i$ such that $s_{1} (i) \neq s_{2} (i)$, provably finds the smallest subset of records in $i$ such that programs $s_{1}$ and $s_{2}$ return different outputs.
 However, their algorithm works only for a restricted family of SQL programs and cannot be adapted to optimize information gain.
 Our procedure does not provide any provable optimality guarantee, but is more flexible and practical.

-In practice, simply applying the above algorithm can generate unnatural databases and lead to vacuous SQL execution, confusing the annotators.
+In practice, simply applying the above procedure can generate unnatural databases and lead to vacuous SQL execution, confusing the annotators.
 In \cref{app:tweaks}, we illustrate several typical confusions (\cref{fig:unnatural}) and explain how we fix them.